Bureau of Census - Explained

 The Bureau of Census is a principal division of the Department of Commerce primarily responsible for conducting the U.S. Census every ten years.
 The bureau is also known as the United States Census Bureau helps the government and businesses make informed decisions related to the bureau's data.

-A Little More on What is the Bureau of Census
+How is the Bureau of Census Data Used?

 The bureau stores data that over the years has been used by policymakers to govern the country and also make good economic decisions.
 The Bureau of Census stores information on the balance of trade, foreign import, and export.
 This data is available to the government and the public.
 For example, economic and foreign trade indicators released by the federal government contain data produced by the Census Bureau.